 - 6th April 2016 - Citizen's participation and transparency: closing the gap

-- 2nd February 2015 - EMI Political Committee on More Democracy, Citizens’ Rights and Freedom
+- 2nd February 2015 - EMI Political Committee on Democracy, Citizen Participation and Fundamental Values

 - 17th December 2015 - Electoral Law Reform _EVENT REPORT2